It is strongly recommended that you be evaluated by a hand specialist to ensure you are getting the correct splints for

 Swan neck, lateral, mallet support etc. Measure right around the joint(s) you need the splint(s) for, ensuring that the measuring tape or the printable sizer as shown in the picture with the single blue line.
 For fingers with a strong taper or PIP joints with a large size difference; measure at the top and bottom the joint(s) as shown (not above or below the joint on the finger) with the double blue line in the picture; to order select the larger size from the drop down menu and provide both sizes in the notes when checking out.
 If your measurement comes out smaller than the sizing on the chart just select the smallest size from the drop down menu and put your actual measurement/size in the notes for me.

 Please note that not all sizes are not available in all metal types, therefore measured sizes MUST be converted to US ring size with the above conversion chart to be sure that your size is available in your desired metal.
 Providing measurements instead of US ring sizes may result in a delay with your order.

 Please contact me before purchasing if you are looking for splinting solutions for nodes in the IP joints.
 Sizing for nodes can be more complicated due to the difference between the joint itself and the surrounding finger, and in some cases severe nodes cannot be splinted because of this size difference.

-Do not measure at an angle, measure straight around the circumference of the joint,
+Do not measure at an angle, measure straight around the circumference of the joint.
+Do not measure the phalanx as it will cause the sizes to come out too small.

 For standard thumb MCP splints the only measurement needed is the ring size taken at the IP joint.
 This is because the IP joint is the largest part of the thumb that the small ring of the splint will need to pass over, and we want to be sure you're able to get your splint on/off comfortably.